Protect Mountain View Rent Control!

-Now landlords want to tear this lifeline away from 30,000+ tenants, paying signature gatherers $6-8 per signature to push what Mayor Lenny Siegel has called a “sneaky repeal” onto the November ballot.
+Now landlords want to tear this lifeline away from 30,000+ tenants, paying signature gatherers up to $40 per signature to push what Mayor Lenny Siegel has called a “sneaky repeal” onto the November ballot.
 This initiative would end rent control in Mountain View and let landlords evict tenants without just cause.

 The landlord lobby is calling their initiative the Homeowner, Renter and Taxpayer Protection Initiative.
 Don’t let them mislead you!

 Only through people power can we prevent the “sneaky repeal” from making it onto the ballot, or defeat it in November.
 To join the SV DSA volunteer effort for Measure V, sign up here!

 To landlords our city is an ATM, but for us it’s home.
 We won’t let them kick us out to boost their profits.

 What if I already signed?